-- 1 In Server Manager: On the sidebar, click Printers, and select a printer.
-In the printer's tree view, select a workflow.
-On the File tab, expand the Job Detection panel.
+- 1 In Server Manager: On the sidebar, click Printers and select a printer. - 2 In the printer's tree view, select a workflow. - 3 On the File tab, expand the Job Detection panel. - 4 Select the High priority workflow check box.

-- 2 Clear Put all incoming jobs on hold.

-- 3 Click OK.